 But, you can absolutely use only cream and sugar, beat them until stiff peaks form and make a traditional chantilly cream.

-Baker's tip: using a large bowl to beat this layer is recommended as the cream splatters a bit until it starts to thicken but also because it'll thicken quicker due to the extra room.
-Remember the cream will double or triple in volume when fully whipped.
-I found myself whipping more than a cup of cream in a medium bowl and realized it was too small for the amount of ingredients.
-It seemed it was never going to thicken.
+Use a large bowl to beat the cream as it splatters a bit until it starts to thicken, but also because it'll thicken quicker due to the extra room.
+It will double or triple in volume when ready to use.
+It will take longer and be messier if using a small bowl.

 Chocolate shavings

-- Whipped cream: be careful at the end so that you don't over beat it as that might make the cream curdle.
-If in doubt, you can beat the first part with an electric mixer until medium thick, and then change to a hand whisk and beat until you have the desired consistency.
-It's harder to over beat by hand.
+- Whipped cream: be careful at the end so you don't overbeat it as it might curdle.
+If in doubt, use an electric mixer until medium thick, and then change to a hand whisk until you have the desired consistency.
+It's harder to overbeat it by hand.

 - Make ahead: you can make the cookie crust several days before and keep it at room temperature.
 The whipped cream can be made up to 2 days before and kept in the refrigerator, well covered.
-The dulce de leche is a pantry staples as is the chocolate needed for the shavings.
+Dulce de leche is a pantry ingredient with a long shelf life, as is the chocolate needed for the shavings.

 - Serving it: chill the assembled pie (without the chocolate shavings is better) for a few hours before serving it.
 It allows the layers to settle and the cream to firm up.
 There's not much to accompany it, as it's a pie that already has everything.
-More than a few hours in the fridge and the bananas will start to darken.
+The bananas will darken after more than a few hours in the fridge.
 But the flavor will still be amazing!
 If you plan to add fresh bananas on top as decoration, make sure you do so at the last moment so the color is vibrant.

 Related recipes you might like: